-SSL.com is a top rated certificate authority (see BBB rating A+ here) that was founded back in 2002.
-They offer a wide range of digital certificates such as SSL/TLS server certificates, document signing code signing, and S/MIME email certificates.
+SSL.com is a top-rated certificate authority (see BBB rating A+ here) that was founded back in 2002.
+The company offers a wide range of digital certificates such as SSL/TLS server certificates, document signing code signing, and S/MIME email certificates.

 Being a leading authority in the industry, SSL.com offers a number of features for its users, such as 256-bit SHA2 https AES encryption, free site seal, 24/7 support, and free unlimited certificate reissues during the lifetime of the certificate.

 - Automated validation for Basic SSL

 - Unlimited server license and reissues